coffeeflash/tobisyurt/_posts/2022-07-04-part-3,-comments-app:-admin-and-reply.md

 ## Admin

-As a result of above mentioned "admin only reply feature", an administrator interface is crucial.
+As a result of the mentioned "admin only reply feature" above, an administrator interface is crucial.
 But how and with what technology?
 I quickly knew, that I would be the fastest with the lightweight js-framework vue, with which I was already familiar to a certain degree.

 ### Requirements